bastienboutonnet/sheetwork/CONTRIBUTING.md

 #### Formatting

 - Please use `black` to format your python code.
-No one likes to spend hours discussing code style and PRs failing to comply to black will fail CI checks anyway.
+CI checks on the PR will fail if files don't comply with it. **We can of course fix this later on in the review process**.
 Black comes as an extention in most IDEs, formats things for you and is just a breeze.
 If you don't know what black is, here's [Black's GitHub](https://github.com/psf/black).
-- Don't leave trailing whitespace lying around (also easy to knock off or hightlight automatically in your IDE).
+- If you could make sure you don't leave trailing whitespace around that would be great (Most IDEs will have an option for that)
-- Don't forget an empty line at the end of all files (yes, your IDE or an extention can do it for you!).
+- Finally, make sure you introduce an empty line at the end of your files (Also very easy to set this up in your IDE).

-#### Linting
+#### Linting/Type Hinting

 - It is recommended to use Type Hinting and have [`mypy`](http://mypy-lang.org/) enabled as your linter.
 Most IDE's have an extension or a way to help with this.
 Typing isn't necessary but **really, really** preferred.
+- [`flake8`](https://flake8.pycqa.org/en/latest/) is also a great linter to run, it'll help you catch a few potential bugs early on and push you to enforce common [PEP8](https://www.python.org/dev/peps/pep-0008/) rules

 ### Development

-1. It is highly recommended to make a virtual environment **just** for developing the app so you have a clean slate and don't end up messing your previously working version of it.
-2. Activate your venv
-3. Clone your fork wherever you like to keep your repos
-4. Navigate to the repo's folder's root in your terminal
-5. Install the app from this local source in `--editable` mode so that any changes you make will directly be reflected.
-You won't need to install it over and over again to test it!

-    ```bash
-    pip install -e .
-    ```

-6. Make sure you also install the development pip requirements which include testing libraries etc. (Note.
-The app's basic requirement will be installed in the previous step, so no need to care for this one.)

-    ```bash
-    pip install -r dev-pip-requirements.txt
-    ```
+The whole package is managed using [Poetry](https://python-poetry.org/).
+It's really really good and ensures reproducibility. **If this is holding you up from contributing feel free to shoot me a DM on [Discord](https://discord.gg/5GnNNb) and I can deploy good old `setup.py` files for you to use `pip install -e .` in your venv management tool of choice

+1. [Install Poetry on your system](https://python-poetry.org/docs/#installation) --I personally recommend installing it via [`pipx`](https://github.com/pipxproject/pipx) but that's entirely up to you.
+2. `cd` to your fork and run `poetry install` in the root folder of the repo.
+Poetry will create a virtual environment for python, install dependencies and install `sheetwork` in **editable** mode so that you can directly run and test `sheetwork` as you develop without having to install over and over.
+3. The easiest way to activate the poetry virtual env is to call `poetry shell` it'll wrap around your shell and and activate the sheetwork venv, to deactivate or get out of the shell simply type `exit`.
+More info on [the Poetry documentation website](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment)

 ### Testing

-Would be really nice if you could write tests for your functionality but this is not necessary or always possible.
-If the code owner is adament you should write a test they will guide you in the PR process.
-If you feel like writing tests as part of your PR (Thanks in advance).
-We're currently using the `pytest` framework.
+If you're comfortable writing tests for your features, I use the [`pytest`](https://docs.pytest.org/en/stable/) framework.
+It'll be installed automatically when you set up your poetry environment.
+If you don't know how to write tests that's fine, we'll work it out with you during the review process 💪🏻

 Have a look into the `tests/` folder for how the tests are written and if you want to trigger tests locally you can do so from the root of the repo with